2022–23 Sabail FK season

-The Sabail FK 2022–23 season is Sabail's sixth Azerbaijan Premier League season, and their seventh season in existence.
-They will compete in the Premier League and the Azerbaijan Cup.
+The Sabail FK 2022–23 season was Sabail's sixth Azerbaijan Premier League season, and their seventh season in existence.
+They competed in the Premier League, finishing 9th, and reached the Semifinals of Azerbaijan Cup where they were eliminated by Gabala.

 Season events

 Prior to the start of the season Head Coach Aftandil Hacıyev left by mutual agreement, with Mahmud Qurbanov being appointed as his replacement.

 On 28 December, Mahmud Qurbanov resigned as Head Coach.
 The following day, 29 December, Shahin Diniyev was appointed as Sabail new Head Coach.

 On 15 February, Ilkin Muradov joined Sabail on loan from Zira for the remainder of the season.